potassco/asprilo/docs/specification.md

 We consider the minimum, maximum and floored average number of lines per order.

-# Problem Domain Modifications<a id="cid-bbacc203-29c4-489f-8661-95cf4b599fdd"></a>
+# Problem Domain Simplifications<a id="cid-bbacc203-29c4-489f-8661-95cf4b599fdd"></a>

-Based on [domain A](#cid-b0f981f8-3202-42c0-a46e-aa6f1a52629b), we can envision various additional modifications.
-For each, we will subsequently describe it and enumerate the additional and changed instance characteristics in comparison to the default problem.
-Besides, we will also point out if a modification changes the overall goal of the problem.
+For our general [domain A](#cid-b0f981f8-3202-42c0-a46e-aa6f1a52629b), we envision various simplification.
+We will subsequently describe each by stating the changes in comparison to the default problem.

-In the heading of a paragraph that describes a modification, its acronym is given in parentheses.
-Further, if the modification represents a simplification of the default domain, it is additionally labelled as such within the parentheses too.

-## Disregard of Product Quantities (DPQ/Simplification)<a id="cid-49448523-5e9b-4ed2-ac1a-6754d838b85c"></a>
+## Domain B: Disregard of Product Quantities<a id="cid-49448523-5e9b-4ed2-ac1a-6754d838b85c"></a>

-This is a simplification of the default domain in sense that we completely ignore product quantities.
-That is, we pretend that products on shelves are available in infinite quantities and hence order lines only specify the product but not its quantity, since the latter is consequently redundant.
+This is a simplification of [domain A](#cid-b0f981f8-3202-42c0-a46e-aa6f1a52629b) in sense that we completely ignore product quantities.
 With that, a shelf at a picking station can fill an order if it holds the required product.

-### Changed Order Characteristics<a id="orgac25e17"></a>

-1. Ratio Between the Number of Ordered and Overall Products

-    Not applicable here.

-## Instant Concurrent Deliveries (ICD/Simplification)<a id="cid-f8d8f6b9-771a-4b1d-a20d-1ce03f96086b"></a>
+## Domain C: Simultaneous Deliveries<a id="cid-f8d8f6b9-771a-4b1d-a20d-1ce03f96086b"></a>

-This is a simplification of the default domain in the sense that for a robot at a picking station, all deliveries can be processed in parallel and within a single time step.
+This is a simplification of [domain B](#cid-49448523-5e9b-4ed2-ac1a-6754d838b85c) in the sense that for a robot at a picking station, all deliveries can be processed in parallel and within a single time step.

-## Movements Only (MOO/Simplification)<a id="cid-8dcd778b-8504-449d-9811-39ec61c50cbb"></a>
+## Domain M: Movements Only <a id="cid-8dcd778b-8504-449d-9811-39ec61c50cbb"></a>

-This is a simplification of the default domain in the sense the only action that robots can perform is move, i.e., there are no pickup, putdown or delivery actions in plans.
-With that, we need to define when a robot *implicitly* picks up or puts down a shelf as well as delivers items at a picking station: specifically, a robot
+This is a exhaustive simplification of [domain A](#cid-b0f981f8-3202-42c0-a46e-aa6f1a52629b) in the sense the only action that robots can perform is move, i.e., there are no pickup, putdown or delivery actions in plans.
+Further, the following constraints apply:

-- picks up a shelf as soon as he is beneath one and not carrying it already;
-- when at a picking station and carrying a shelf, all possible (with respect to unfilled order lines and available quantities on the shelf) deliveries are concurrently executed in a single time step
-- when carrying a shelf, can only put it down at the same node where it was originally picked-up.
+- the number of robots orders is identical
+- the number of shelves and products is identical
+- for each product, there is globally only one unit stored on a single shelf
+- each order has exactly one order line that requests exactly one unit of a product
+- there are no tow orders that request the same product

+An order line is fulfilled if a robot is located under the shelf that contains the order line's requested product at the end of the plan execution.